OOC9490/sei36-project1/README.md

 * Creating a website with CRUD system in using Ruby on Rails
 * Managing and testing a deployment through Heroku
-* Uploading local files for use on live website

 ## Technology used

 * Rails version: 5.2.4.1
 * Ruby version: 2.7.0
 * Heroku 7.39.0
-* Cloudinary

 ## For the future

+* Implement Cloudinary or another service that allows users to upload local files
 * Improved search engine implementation
-* A more robust infom
+* Make the information contained in the articles more robust
 * Better linking between articles by using keywords to link to related articles